stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 21 (P3L8) - Refinement.md

 ### Adequacy Quiz

-_If we have an abstract state that looks like the following:_
+_If we have an abstract state that looks like the following_:

 ```bash
 transactions: {3, -2, 4, 5, -6}
 ```

-_What is the corresponding concrete state?_
+_What is the corresponding concrete state_?

 - `transactions`: {3, -2, 4, 5, -6};
 - `runningTotal`: 4

 ### Totality Quiz

-_The following is a valid concrete state:_
+_The following is a valid concrete state_:

 ```bash
 transactions: {13, -12, 3, 5, -6};
 runningTotal: 3
 ```

-_What is the corresponding abstract state?_
+_What is the corresponding abstract state_?

 `transactions: {13, -12, 3, 5, -6}`

 ### Inputs Quiz

-_Which of the three operations in the account class are affected by this part of the modeling criterion?_
+_Which of the three operations in the account class are affected by this part of the modeling criterion_?

 Modeling criterion: